Mary’s Meals supports 86,838 children every school day in South SudanPublished on

 We serve school meals to 86,838 children in 151 schools.

 A typical school meal consists of a grain (maize, sorghum or rice) and beans.

 - Where are we based/where do we operate?

 The Our programme operates in the Lakes, Warrap and, Bahr el Ghazal and Central Equatoria states of South Sudan.

 - What is the capital of South Sudan?

-- What language(s) are spoken in South Sudan?
+- What language(s) is spoken in South Sudan?

-English is the official language of South Sudan with more than 60 indigenous languages also spoken
+English is the official language of South Sudan.
+More than 60 indigenous languages are also spoken.

 - What currency is used in South Sudan?